runag/knitmit/README.md

 # Knitmit

-**`knitmit`** is a portable, self-contained, configurable, and hackable Bash script that streamlines your Git workflow by automatically generating commit messages using Large Language Models (LLMs).
-It analyzes your staged changes, builds a detailed prompt, queries your configured LLM, and uses the response to craft a commit message — ready to be reviewed or committed as-is.
+**`knitmit`** is a portable, self-contained, and configurable Bash script that streamlines your Git workflow by generating commit messages using Large Language Models (LLMs).
+It analyzes your staged changes, constructs a detailed prompt, queries your chosen LLM, and returns a commit message — ready for review or immediate use.

-The script is also intended to be used as a Git subcommand `git knitmit`.

 ## Features

-## Features

-* **LLM-powered commit messages:** Leverages LLMs to suggest well-formatted and descriptive commit messages.
+* **LLM-powered commit messages:** Uses large language models to suggest clear, well-formatted commit messages.
-* **Contextual prompts:** Generates prompts based on staged Git diffs and recent commit history.
+* **Contextual prompting:** Builds prompts from staged Git diffs and recent commit history to provide relevant context.
-* **Customizable prompts:** Option to generate a "short" prompt with minimal diff context, useful for large changes or token limits.
+* **Prompt customization:** Offers a "short" prompt option with minimal diff context — ideal for large changes or when hitting token limits.
-* **Customizable commit instructions:** Allows overriding the default commit message formatting guidelines via a local configuration file.
+* **Custom commit instructions:** Supports overriding default commit message guidelines via a local configuration file.
 * **Flexible LLM configuration:**
-  * Supports multiple LLM backends through a configuration file (`model_preferences`).
+  * Supports multiple LLM backends defined in the `model_preferences` section of the config file.
-  * Tries configured models in order until one succeeds.
+  * Attempts each configured model in order until one succeeds.
-  * **Built-in support for Gemini models** via `query::gemini` (uses `curl` and `GEMINI_API_KEY`).
+  * **Built-in Gemini support:** Includes a `query::gemini` function that uses `curl` and the `GEMINI_API_KEY`.
-  * **Support for local CLI LLM tools:** Easily integrate with command-line tools that accept a prompt via `stdin` and output the result to `stdout`.
+  * **Support for local CLI-based LLMs:** Easily integrates with command-line tools that read from `stdin` and write to `stdout`.
-* **Configuration file:** Manage settings via `knitmit.json` in your platform's configuration directory.
+* **Configuration file:** Centralizes settings in `knitmit.json` located in your platform's standard config directory.
 * **Clipboard integration:**
-  * Copy the generated prompt to the clipboard.
+  * Copies the generated prompt to your clipboard.
-  * Copy the LLM's response to the clipboard.
+  * Copies the LLM’s response to your clipboard.
-* **Platform aware:** Automatically determines the correct configuration directory and uses platform-specific clipboard tools (`wl-copy`, `xclip`, `pbcopy`, `clip`).
+* **Platform-aware behavior:** Detects the appropriate configuration directory and clipboard tool (`wl-copy`, `xclip`, `pbcopy`, `clip`) for the current OS.
-* **Git integration:**
+* **Git-aware integration:**
-  * Can directly use the LLM's response as a template for `git commit`.
+  * Automatically uses the LLM’s output as a `git commit` message.
-  * Checks for staged changes and if inside a Git repository.
+  * Verifies that you're inside a Git repository with staged changes.
-* **Handling redirected output:** If the output is being piped or redirected (i.e., not connected to a terminal), the script prints the LLM response and exits — skipping both clipboard and commit actions.
+* **Smart output handling:** When output is redirected or piped, it skips clipboard and commit actions — printing the LLM response and exiting.
-* **Robust error handling:** Provides clear error messages and stack traces for easier debugging.
+* **Robust error handling:** Displays clear error messages and full stack traces to aid in debugging.
-* **Informative output:** Keeps the user informed about the steps being taken (e.g., model being queried, clipboard actions).
+* **Informative logging:** Clearly communicates what the tool is doing — including model selection, clipboard actions, and more.

 ## Usage

-Run `knitmit` (or `git knitmit`) from within a Git repository with staged changes.
+Run `knitmit` (or `git knitmit`) inside a Git repository with staged changes — both forms behave the same:

 ```bash
 # Query the LLM for a commit message and open the commit editor with the suggestion